Photo by Elissa Woog

 The new building is located at 401 Central Avenue, diagonally from the old branch.

 "We have had the good fortune to be part of the Wiggins community for 20 years now - our team has been operating the bank for much longer,” says John Creighton, High Plains Bank CEO.
-“None of this would be possible without the support of the community and the long-time and emerging leaders of our Wiggins team – Gail, Esther, Janet, Debbie, Linda, Diana, Ximena, Caleb, Erika, Krystal, Kara, and Jackie.
+“None of this would be possible without the support of the community and the long-time and emerging leaders of our Wiggins team – Gail, Esther, Janet, Debbie, Linda, Diana, Ximena, Caleb, Krystal, Karla, Liz, and Raeanne.
 We anticipate that Wiggins will be a hub for the long-term growth of the organization and to serve the surrounding communities."